MarkMajer/MarkMajer.github.io/_posts/2018-02-01-Efficiency-Through-IOT.markdown

 project-date: February 2018
 client: Stanley Black and Decker
 category: IOT
-description: Custom platform using advanced IOT technologies coupled with on the floor factory experience to drive human efficiencies and improve quality assurance for global operations.
-Included analytic dashboards and an alerting system.
-A prototype was installed on the factory floor and used in daily operations.
+description: A custom platform using advanced IOT technologies coupled with on the floor factory experience to drive human efficiencies and improve quality assurance for global operations.
+This initiative included analytic dashboards and an alerting system. </br> A prototype was installed on the factory floor and used in daily operations.
 Findings included increased accuracy and efficiency in operations.
 ---